-What an 'HC 3' is not: A '3' is not for a student who is almost there, or is meeting the regular classroom gradethe advanced level of proficiency up to a grade level above the HC standards.
+What an 'HC 3' is not: A '3' is not for a student who is almost there, or is meeting the regular classroom gradefor the HC course.

 What an 'HC 4' is: The grade-level expectations are the same in all areas except the (standards) in Reading and tests made up of all "HC level-3" items.
 Without evidence that the student's work exceeds the HC Program grade-level expectations, the student would receive a '3'.